 Q2.
 What happens if an account is transferred to City Ledger and is not billable?

-Q3.Who should approved all write-offs and adjustments, including credit card rebates?
+Q3.Who should approve all write-offs and adjustments, including credit card rebates?

 Q4.
-What is the criteria for writing off bad debt expenses??
+What are the criteria for writing off bad debt expenses??

 SOP Number: Finance and Accounting SOP – 21 Department: Accounts Receivable Date Issued: 8-Aug-2021 Time to Train: 25 Minutes